8 Simple Rules for Buying Your Dream Car

 4. Join a Forum Anyway

 Even if the car you want to buy is just around the corner, you should join an online discussion forum anyway.
-This is the single most effective way to have your questions about a vehicle answered quickly and with a variety of different opinions when it comes to many of the questions listed above.
+This is the single most effective way to have your questions about a vehicle answered quickly and with a variety of different opinions when it comes to many of the queries listed above.
 You’ll have to sort through the responses, of course, but it’s often clear which members are respected experts and which ones are just popping off in the comments whenever you ask a question.

 5. Look Into Parts and Labor Costs